Counseling Donor Family Members: A Guide for Mental Health Professionals

 The story of Wendy Kramer and her donor-conceived child, Ryan, who eventually found his biological father and [now 28] half-siblings.
 Wendy and Ryan created the Donor Sibling Registry, the world’s largest platform for mutual-consent contact of sperm, egg, and embryo donors, donor-conceived children and adults, and their parents.

 “Educate the child.
 Raise him or her without biases of any kind.
 Teach him or her to trust in others but to rely on self.
 Instill in him or her a sense of humor and the ability to enjoy life.”

 Penned on a sperm bank intake form, these words of advice from Donor 1058 to the future recipients of his donations became a parental motto for one particular recipient, Wendy Kramer, who would go on to found the Donor Sibling Registry (DSR).
-With almost 75,000 members in 105 countries, the DSR is the world’s largest platform for sperm, egg, and embryo donors, donor-conceived children and adults, and their parents to connect and share information through mutual-consent contact.
-In her role with the DSR, Wendy has become a leading advocate for donor families and for reformation of the modern profit-driven donor conception industry.
+With more than 88,000 members in 105 countries, the DSR is the world’s largest platform for sperm, egg, and embryo donors, donor-conceived children and adults, and their parents to connect and share information through mutual consent contact.
+In her role with the DSR, Wendy has become a leading advocate for donor families and for the reformation of the modern profit-driven donor conception industry.